eric-d-knowles/vscode-greene/doc.md

 # Remote Development on NYU HPC’s Greene Cluster

-New York University’s High-Performance Computing (HPC) facility offers browser-based access to Jupyter Notebook, Jupyter Lab, and other applications through the [OnDemand service](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc#h.7kawz2pfzl9d).
+New York University’s High-Performance Computing (HPC) facility offers browser-based access to Jupyter Notebook, JupyterLab, and other applications through the [OnDemand service](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc#h.7kawz2pfzl9d).
 With OnDemand, you run Jupyter notebooks on a remote server rather than on your personal computer.
 The computations take place on NYU’s HPC infrastructure, while you interact with the notebooks through your web browser.

 This approach to code development offers many advantages, including seamless access to Greene’s full range of [computing resources](https://www.nyu.edu/research/navigating-research-technology/nyu-greene.html).
 Nevertheless, browser-based coding has downsides.
 OnDemand limits users’ choice of computing environments and restricts the installation of smart coding tools like AI-assisted code completion and AI copilots.